 Sahar Helps Meet Heavy Demand for Computer Training

 After a brief pause due to the political uncertainties in Afghanistan, we were able to launch a pilot digital literacy class for 20 girls from different public high schools in Mazar.
 To implement our computer class, we have partnered with a private school in Mazar-i-Sharif.
 For the security of staff and students, the school wishes to remain unnamed in social media and public communications.
-Since the launch of the program there is ongoing demand for more classes and we plan to extend the program for a larger number of girls.
+Since the launch of the program, there is an ongoing demand for more classes and we plan to extend the program to a larger number of girls.

 We are also in the process of finalizing another partnership in Mazar-i-Sharif that will allow us to resume our digital literacy program in two public schools and a teacher training center.
 The program will serve 350 girls each year.
 The programs will be available to 7th-12th grade girls.